lumirlumir/npm-clang-format-node/website/docs/get-started/introduction.md

 `git-clang-format` operates on staged changes.
 The workflow is simple:

-1. Write and edit your files however you like (it’s okay to be messy).
+1. Write and edit your files however you like (it's okay to be messy).
 1. Stage your changes using `git add`.
 1. Format your staged changes with `git-clang-format`.

-Here’s an example:
+Here's an example:

-1. I’ve added a new file, `x.cpp`, and staged it:
+1. I've added a new file, `x.cpp`, and staged it:

     ```sh
     $ git diff --staged